mloubout/SC20Paper/paper.md

 In our seismic imaging case study, we use an anisotropic representation of the physics called tilted transverse isotropic modeling [@thomsen1986].
 This representation for wave motion is one of the most widely used in exploration geophysics since it captures the leading order kinematics and dynamics of acoustic wave motion in highly heterogeneous elastic media where the medium properties vary more rapidly in the direction perpendicular to sedimentary strata [@alkhalifah2000; @baysal1983; @bubetti2012; @bubetti2014; @bubesatti2016; @chu2011; @duveneck; @fletcher; @fowlertti2010; @louboutin2018segeow; @whitmore1983; @witte2016segpve; @xu2014; @zhang2005; @zhang2011; @zhan2013].
 The TTI wave equation is an acoustic, low dimensional (4 parameters, 2 wavefields) simplification of the 21 parameter and 12 wavefields tensorial equations of motions [@hooke].
 This simplified representation is parametrized by the Thomsen parameters ``\epsilon(x), \delta(x)`` that relate to the global (many wavelength propagation) difference in propagation speed in the vertical and horizontal directions, and the tilt and azimuth angles ``\theta(x), \phi(x)`` that define the rotation of the vertical and horizontal axis around the cartesian directions.
 However, unlike the scalar isotropic acoustic wave-equation itself, the TTI wave equation is extremely computationally costly to solve and it is also not self-adjoint.
 The TTI wave-equation reads as follows:

+{>> fabio: "self-adjoint." is too much for the SC audience -- can we expand on this with very intuitive words ?<<}

 ```math {#TTIfwd}
 &m(x) \frac{d^2 p(x,t)}{dt^2} - (1+2\epsilon(x))H_{\bar{x}\bar{y}}p(x,t) - \sqrt{1+2\delta(x)} \ H_{\bar{z}} r(x,t) = q,  \\
 &m(x) \frac{d^2 r(x,t)}{dt^2} - \sqrt{1+2\delta(x)} \ H_{\bar{x}\bar{y}} p(x,t) - H_{\bar{z}} r(x,t) = q,